Dynamics in Swedish Twitter Communities

 Summary: We identify communities in the Swedish twitterverse by analyzing a large network of millions of reciprocal mentions in a sample of 312,292,997 tweets from 435,792 twitter accounts in 2015 and show that politically meaningful communities among others can be detected without having to read or search for specific words or phrases.

-Summary: We looked through 2,010,781 tweets for expressions of gratitude by using any form of the word "tack" (thanks), aggregated that by user and calculated a weighted gratitutde-score.
+Summary: We looked through 2,010,781 tweets for expressions of gratitude by using any form of the word ”tack” (thanks), aggregated that by user and calculated a weighted gratitude-score.
 Thereby we where able to present a top list of the most grateful Twitter accounts.
+A clear example of our ambition to quantify the qualitative.